ElliotMS/qoif/README.md

 # QOIF
-Simple implementation of the [Quite OK Image format](https://qoiformat.org/) Python 3.10.2.
+Simple implementation of the [Quite OK Image format](https://qoiformat.org/) in Python 3.10.2.

 "QOI is fast.
 It losslessy compresses images to a similar size of PNG, while offering 20x-50x faster encoding and 3x-4x faster decoding."